michaelkourlas/node-xmlcreate/README.md

 npm install xmlcreate
 ````

-You can also build xmlcreate from source using npm, typings, and gulp:
+You can also build xmlcreate from source using npm, gulp, and typings:

 ````
 git clone https://github.com/michaelkourlas/node-xmlcreate.git